Raku/problem-solving/README.md

 ## The Problem-Solving Process
 ### Step 1: Reporting a problem

-Anyone is welcome to create a new issue.
+Anyone is welcome to report a problem by creating a new issue.
 The issue should *only* contain the description of the actual problem (X of the [XY](https://en.wikipedia.org/wiki/XY_problem)).
 The issue you create should start with a short description of the problem,